dbj-vessels/example/readme.md

 ## Node JS Configurations

-> NOTE: this is not docker or OS environment variables
+> NOTE: this is not docker or OS environment variables.

 Example.
 Create a JSON file, such as `config.json`, and define your configuration variables and values: